Skip to main content

 Philadelphia Marathon Weekend

-One of the country’s premier — and most scenic — running events sends thousands of athletes through historic Center City, past the Philadelphia Museum of Art and Boathouse Row, while spectators (some with cheeky signs) cheer them on.
+One of the country’s premier — and most scenic — running events sends thousands of athletes through historic Center City, past the Philadelphia Art Museum and Boathouse Row, while spectators (some with cheeky signs) cheer them on.

 The weekend also includes an 8K race, a half-marathon, a Children’s Run and more.